sbenstewart/the-article/README.md

 # the-webpage

-[The webpage](https://sbenstewart.github.io/the-article/) has shows the 3D view of the model.
+[The webpage](https://sbenstewart.github.io/the-article/) has shows the 3D view of the dog tag.
 Please give the page some time to load.
 Given enough time, you will see a page similar to the image below.

 ![the-webpage](images/the-webpage.gif)